-The Master of Oriental Medicine is offered in a hybrid daytime format with primarily on-campus courses and a few online courses.
+The Master of Oriental Medicine is delivered primarily on campus with a few online courses.
 The program is designed to be completed in four years and four months (13 trimesters) if started in the fall, or four years (12 trimesters) if started in the spring.
 Classes are held on a 14-week schedule per trimester with an additional week designated for makeup classes, if necessary.